benoit-cty/decentralized_AI/whitepaper/whitepaper.md

 #### The Back-end

 We build a Docker image with Keras, Tensorflow, Python 3 and matplotlib in headless mode to render the result to a file.

 We add the RCNN (regional convolutional neural network) weight file trained on [COCO dataset](http://cocodataset.org/).

 We made a Python script based on the demo Jupyter Notebook from Matterport for [Mask RCNN](https://github.com/matterport/Mask_RCNN).
 We add the Docker image to [DockerHub](https://hub.docker.com/).

 We made an iExec DApp (decentralized application) using the just released [iExec SDK V2](https://github.com/iExecBlockchainComputing/iexec-sdk).

 We deploy it to the [iExec marketplace](https://market.iex.ec/).

 So we now have a DApp ready to be called by any Ethereum smart contract.
 The contract call the DApp with the image URL to process.

 When the processing is finish a callback function is called so the contrat could continue his process.

 The computation of the image is done off-chain and act as an [Oracle](https://medium.com/bethereum/how-oracles-connect-smart-contracts-to-the-real-world-a56d3ed6a507).

 #### The Front-end

 ![front_screenshot](https://github.com/trancept/decentralized_AI/blob/master/img/front_preview.png)

 We use NodeJS, Vue.JS, [Vuetify](https://vuetifyjs.com/en/), ETHjs, the [iExec front SDK](https://github.com/iExecBlockchainComputing/iexec-server-js-client), and IPFS-api.

 We use IPFS to allow user to upload an image to IPFS.
 But it is not mandatory, a user could also copy-paste an url from Internet.

 Then the user pays the processing in RLC currency and the Gas in ETH with Metamask.
+That's a current drawback of our solution as the user need to have ETH, buy RLC and transfert RLC from his wallet to the iExec "account".
+Many action before being able to use the DApp.

 #### Note on Proof-of-contribution
 Proof of Contibution (PoCo) is the way iExec ensure that a worker do not cheat when we pay him for a work.
 A worker must make a deposit and if they cheat, they loose the deposit.
 This is a core functionnality for iExec.
 It means that task for the distributed computation must be probabilistic to be able to check against cheating.